anvitha-s/alembic/projects.md

   I pursued this project as a research intern at the Datta Lab (Soft Materials in Complex Spaces) at Princeton University.
   Respiratory disorders change mechanical properties of the lungs and the goal of this project was to establish a relationship between these altered properties and respiration dynamics that is quantified by the pressure-volume curve and distribution of avalanches during inspiration.
   We're also preparing a journal submission  :
-  "Dynamic network modeling of the multi-scale mechanics of respiration”, Anvitha Sudakar, Nathanael Ji, and Sujit S. Datta, *in preparation for submission to Journal ofFluid Mechanics*
+  "Dynamic network modeling of the multi-scale mechanics of respiration”, Anvitha Sudakar, Nathanael Ji, and Sujit S. Datta, *in preparation for submission to Journal of Fluid Mechanics*
   Abstract :
   Respiratory disorders like Cystic Fibrosis and Asthma are characterized by changes in the mechanical properties of lung tissues and secretions, which in turn lead to difficulties in breathing.
 However, a quantitative connection between altered lung mechanics and the spatiotemporal features of lung opening remains lacking.
 To shed light on this problem, we